Spinal stenosis and leg weakness correlation

 Lumbar spinal stenosis is the most common form of spinal stenosis because the lumbar spine carries the most stress.
 The lumbar portion of your spine is the lowest section of vertebrae in your back.
 The main function of the lumbar is to carry the weight of the body while stabilizing and allowing for flexibility in the spine.

 Over the years, as the body increases in weight and the pressure on the lumbar spine grows, parts of the spine may start to gradually deteriorate.
 This could cause bulging or herniated discs that shrink the space between the walls of the spinal canal and the spinal cord.
 If the walls continue to narrow, a nerve in the spinal cord might become compressed.

 This is the main reason why lumbar spinal stenosis and leg weakness often coincide.
 When a nerve in the lumbar spine is compressed, it often sends waves of pain to the local extremities.
 In this case, that would be the leg and foot on the impacted side.

 The importance of a proper diagnosis

 Additionally, the symptoms of spinal stenosis are very similar to several other spine conditions.
-A physician will have to review your MRI to determine whether or not your symptoms are being caused by spinal stenosis before an accurate treatment plan can be created.
+A doctor will have to determine whether or not your symptoms are being caused by spinal stenosis before an accurate treatment plan can be created.